Where to Buy DWN Trees

 Dark purple leaves, light pink blossoms, little or no fruit.
 Relatively small tree, 18 ft. high by 12 ft. wide.
 Favorite purple leaf plum for California.
 Foliage of newly planted trees sometimes greenish until vigorous growth begins.
 Low head form: 18" trunk.

 Deciduous, fast-growing, woody, long-lived vine.
-Bears huge clusters (to 30) of white flowers in spring.
+Bears huge clusters (18 long) of single purple flowers in spring.
 Full sun, little summer water when established.

 Drake Evergreen Elm